ziyaoli2/Amazon-Products-React-App/README.md

 Then make sure you have two terminals open; in one, type `npm start` to run the backend, and in the other, type `npm run dev` to run the frontend.

+Then go to `http://localhost:3000/` to start using the app

 Database:     mlab.com
 Accountname:498fp